Join Columbia Health?

 - Medical Services, which provides comprehensive primary care, women's health care, and urgent care services.

-- Counseling and Psychological Services, which offers short-term counseling for Columbia students, as well as support groups, prescription managment, short-term couples counseling, and referrals for continuing mental health care.
+- Counseling and Psychological Services, which offers counseling for Columbia students, as well as support groups, prescription management, couples counseling, and referrals for continuing mental health care.

 - Alice!
 Health Promotion, which seeks to make the campus healthier by connecting students with information and resources, cultivating healthy attitudes and behaviors, and fostering a culture that values and supports a healthy community.